» Back to: » Parks home » Park Police » Employment » Officer Opportunities

 If you're not sure you'd like a career in law enforcement, come Ride-Along with us and see.
 Whatever your interests are, we hope you will consider joining the ranks of the Maryland-National Capital Park Police.

 Salary and benefits

-Starting salary for Police Officer Candidates is $47,507.
-The non-competitive officer salary range is up to $88,859.
+Starting salary for Police Officer Candidates is $48,338.
+The non-competitive officer salary range is up to $90,418.
 Holiday work is paid at 2.5 times the rate of pay.
 Overtime is paid at 1.5 times.
 Court compensation is paid at a minimum of 3 hours overtime or compensatory time.
-Shift differential is $1.65 an hour for evening work and $2.45 an hour for the midnight shift.
-Officers are given a $1,070 uniform allowance per year ($1,120 for Special Operations personnel).
+Shift differential is $1.75 an hour for evening work and $2.55 an hour for the midnight shift.
+Officers are given a uniform allowance.
 Full uniform is issued at time of appointment.

 Benefits include a variety of health insurance plans, dental, vision, life insurance, and long term disability.
-Tuition assistance of up to $900 per year is available for those seeking college degrees.
+Tuition assistance is available for those seeking college degrees.
 Annual leave is 120 hours per year for personnel with one to three years service; 160 hours per year for four to 14 years service; and 208 hours per year for 15 plus years of service.
-Three days of personal leave are granted per year.
+Three days of personal leave are granted per year after a 12-month waiting period.
 120 hours of sick leave is accrued per year.
 Retirement is paid at 60% of pay with 25 years of credited service.
-Annual cost of living increases are given.
-Multi-lingual pay of an $900 lump sum payment is available for officers who are proficient in other languages (subject to testing).
+Annual cost of living increases are given as budget allows.
+Multi-lingual pay is available for officers who are proficient in other languages (subject to testing).
 Take-home vehicles are available for off-duty use subject to Division rules and regulations.

 Applications are being accepted for both entry-level and lateral positions.
 To qualify to be a Park Police Officer Candidate, you must meet the following qualifications: